Julie Dash: Four Women (1975)

-Her 1975 short film Four Women is based on the ballad “Four Women” by Nina Simone.
+Her 1975 short film Four Women is based on the ballad "Four Women" by Nina Simone.
 In the song, four women are portrayed (all by the dancer Linda Martina Young): Aunt Sarah, a slave, Saffronia, a mixed-race woman, Sweet Thing, a prostitute, and Peaches, as a representation of black women overcoming racial and gender-specific forms of oppression.
 The first character shown is Aunt Sarah who wears a long dress and represents slavery.
 The next character is Saffronia who wears a black dress and a black veil.
 She is a mixed-race woman who is the product of her mother being raped by a white man.
 The next character, Sweet Thing, is a prostitute.
 She wears a floral print dress and she is no longer covered by a veil.
 The last character is Peaches, who represents a black woman who has been toughened by generations of oppression.
 She wears cornrows, a brightly colored tube top, and matching pants.
 The overall message of this short is to show the different struggles that many black women are subjected to.
 Stereotypes of black women are directly addressed, asking the audience to address their own biases and stereotypes.

 From 1978 to 1980, Dash worked as member of the Classifications and Ratings Administrations for the Motion Picture Association of America.
 She had a special assignment screening at the Cannes International Film Festival to review a screening of short films in the Marché du Cinema.

 Diary of an African Nun (1977)

-Julie Dash’s 1977 short film Diary of an African Nun (13 minutes) was made during her tenure at UCLA.
-Adapted from Alice Walker’s short story of the same name, this feature follows a young nun (Barbara O. Jones) in Uganda who is riddled with emptiness and doubt as she ponders her vows and union with Christ.
+Dash's 1977 short film Diary of an African Nun (13 minutes) was made during her tenure at UCLA.
+Adapted from Alice Walker's short story of the same name, this feature follows a young nun (Barbara O. Jones) in Uganda who is riddled with emptiness and doubt as she ponders her vows and union with Christ.
 As the nights wear on, the rhythmic beating of drums in the village intensifies her anguish and worsens her anxieties.
-The graphic simplicity within Diary of an African Nun coupled with Dash’s poetic and political style won her a Director’s Guild Award for student filmmaking at the Los Angeles Film Exposition.
+The graphic simplicity within Diary of an African Nun coupled with Dash's poetic and political style won her a Directors Guild Award for student filmmaking at the Los Angeles Film Exposition.
 This style of narrative filmmaking directly challenged the conventions upheld by a longstanding history of white, male production.
-Diary of an African Nun is equipped with a certain intensity that foreshadows Dash’s later works such as Daughters of the Dust.
+Diary of an African Nun is equipped with a certain intensity that foreshadows Dash's later works such as Daughters of the Dust.